Kesh-web/Assignment-3-Part-1-NGINX/README.md

 ### Adding a Server Block

 A server block in Nginx defines how requests are processed for a specific domain or IP address.
 It allows hosting multiple websites on a single server with different configurations.
-We will edit it using the following command:
+We wil create a new fconf

 ```bash
 sudo nvim /etc/nginx/nginx.conf